YourAverageMo/fml/README.md

 - Python 3.8+
 - `uv` (recommended for installation and dependency management)
-- An API key for your chosen AI model (e.g., `GEMINI_API_KEY` for Google Gemini.
-Used by default), set as an environment variable.
+- An API key for your chosen AI model (e.g., `GEMINI_API_KEY` for Google Gemini), set as an environment variable.
 - For Linux users, `xclip` or `xsel` is required for clipboard functionality.

 `fml` is designed for easy installation using `uv`, the recommended and officially supported method.
-If you dont have [uv](https://github.com/astral-sh/uv) get it... seriously.
-While other tools like `pipx` might function, they are not officially supported. for reference fml is registered on pypi as 'fml-ai'
+If you don't have [uv](https://github.com/astral-sh/uv) get it... seriously.
+While other tools like `pipx` might function, they are not officially supported.
+For reference, `fml` is registered on PyPI as 'fml-ai'.

 To install `fml`, use the following command: